dedis/popstellar/be1-go/docs/README.md

 handler
 ├── answer                      # logic for the jsonrpc answer │
-├── jsonrpc                     # logic to validate the incoming message │                                       to switch between the query and answer modules │
-├── message                     # logic to validate the signature of a message │                                       to switch between the channel modules │
-├── messagedata                 # directory with all the channel modules │   ├── authentication             # for popcha#authenticate
+├── channel                     # directory with all the channel modules │   ├── authentication             # for popcha#authenticate
 │   ├── chirp                      # for chirp#add|delete
 │   ├── coin                       # for coin#post_transaction